Sunshine and air pollution

 Keeping children safe from sun damage is critical.
 Excessive sun exposure increases the risk of developing skin cancers including melanoma, in later life.

 If they get a pass rate of at least 80% in the final quiz, they will receive a certificate and a reminder of their own identified call to action.
-Teachers can use this course to show that they are meeting the Code of Professional Responsibility by:
+Teachers can use this course to show that they are meeting the Code of Professional Responsibility by showing their:

 - commitment to learners – promoting the wellbeing of learners and protecting them from harm